-Progress: The Miller Theater reconstruction got underway in the fall of 2016.
-This $22 million project includes not only the Miller Theater it self at 708 Broad Street but also the adjoining building at 710 Broad Street formerly known as Cullum’s department store.
-The 710 Broad Street building will house a music institute on the second floor and the theater’s restrooms and performer dressing rooms at ground level.
+The Miller Theater reconstruction got underway in the fall of 2016.
+In January 2018, it reopened after 30 years.
+This $22 million project includes not only the Miller Theater itself at 708 Broad Street but also the adjoining building at 710 Broad Street formerly known as Cullum’s department store.
+The 710 Broad Street building houses a music institute on the second floor and performer dressing rooms at ground level.
 Altogether, the project totals 60,000 square feet.
-Renovations will be complete in time for a January 2018 grand opening.

 The Imperial Theater completed a major electrical overhaul, upgrades to the heating and air conditioning systems and beautifying the interior of the building.
 In 2018, this historic theater turned 100 years old.
 It is listed on the National Register as important to the architectural and cultural character of the city.

 Morris Museum of Art – The Morris Museum of Art has identified a new and larger building at the corner of 7th and Broad Streets allowing the museum to showcase more of its unparalleled artwork.
 To add to the Arts Center creation, this building is close to both the Miller and Imperial Theaters.

 Performing Arts Center – As cities develop and change, so do their needs.
 Since the Master Plan was completed over 10 years ago, the needs for downtown Augusta are for more residential and office space.
 The proposed location for the performing arts center is fast becoming a prominent location for residential and office development (especially to accommodate the large number of cyber security companies coming to Augusta).
 However, a waterfront attraction has not been abandoned.
 There are ideas on how to make the river accessible from the Augusta levee while adding fun amenities for people to enjoy the river and the Riverwalk.